maxrosenb/docs.sheetjs.com/docz/docs/03-demos/47-validation.md

 # Validation with Zod

-This demo illustrates how to use the TypeScript-first validation library Zod and sheetJS to validate spreadsheet data.
+This demo illustrates how to use the TypeScript-first validation library Zod and SheetJS to validate spreadsheet data.
 While this demo uses React, the same principles can be applied to validing spreadsheet data in any JavaScript framework or in vanilla JavaScript.